 Dial-up Internet Access.
 Everybody probably got started on the Internet with a dial-up connection.
 Aside from it being cheaper than high-speed connections, there is no advantage to having dial-up now.
 High-speed is more available and affordable than it used to be, and it doesn't interfere with phone calls.
 I don't think anyone in my family uses dial-up anymore, and the same is probably true for your family.
 The disappearance of the land-line phone (see below) will probably put an end to this technology.
 Anybody miss the ear-splitting screams dial-up modems used to make?

 Drive-in Theaters.
 Anyone who knows anything about the 1950s will know that drive-in theaters were a popular entertainment spot for young people, whether or not they actually watched the movies.
 The best year for them was 1958, when more than 4,000 drive-ins were operating in the US.
 However, rising real estate prices made drive-ins less attractive than other forms of commercial property, because in at least half the country drive-ins were only open during summer months.
 These drive-ins couldn't make a profit when Hollywood decided to release a blockbuster film around Christmas.
 Other factors were daylight savings time (which forced movies to start an hour later than they would have otherwise), bad weather interrupting or preventing showings, color TVs, and VCRs.
 Consequently most people found it easier to rent a movie than to go someplace to watch it.
-I still remember when the last drive-in closed in the Orlando area, in 1997, and there are two left within an hour's drive of where I live now (Lexington, KY).
+I still remember when the last drive-in closed in the Orlando area, in 1997, and in the state where I live now (Kentucky), there are only eight drive-ins left.
 As of 2016 there were 300 drive-ins still in business.
-A few of those that closed have reopened since 2005, but this happened while the movie industry was switching from 35 mm to digital projectors, and the high cost of digital projectors made sure that drive-ins would not recover.
 No wonder Joe Bob Briggs, the drive-in movie critic, often writes about other subjects these days, and the remaining drive-ins make ends meet by renting out their property for car shows, gun shows, etc.

 Encyclopedias.
 I was happy when I first got a CD encyclopedia.
 It meant that I would no longer have thirty huge books taking up space on my shelf, nor would I have to add another volume to the collection each year, to keep it up to date.
 Well, it took less than twenty years for even the CD encyclopedia to go out of date; e.g., Microsoft stopped making Encarta in 2009.
 There's a one-word answer to explain what finished off real-world encyclopedias: Wikipedia.
 When I was a teacher, I told my class why online encyclopedias are a useful research tool, and I mentioned Wikipedia in case they weren't familiar with it already.
 The good news is that if I ever teach again, I won't have to tell the students about Wikipedia anymore.